top of page

 12. Now read Luke 10:18: “He replied, “I saw Satan fall like lightning from heaven.”
 Who said this?
 When and where did he see this?
 When the devil had finished all this tempting, he left him until an opportune time.
 What will be this opportune time?

 13. Read Revelation 6: 1-8.
 These are the four horsemen of the apocalypse.
 First of all, what is the apocalypse?
-What do these 4 horsemen represent?
+What do these four horsemen represent?
 On whose authority are they allowed to come forth?
 Where are they going?
 Which of the horsemen rides a white horse and has been given a crown.
 Who is this?
 Have these four horsemen happened before?
 Is this past, present or future?
 Now read the rest of Revelation 6.
 When does all of this happen?

 14. Read Revelation12 in its entirety.
 What do you learn about Satan?
 What can you discern about the time frame here of Satan’s existence?